khanm3/game-of-life/README.md

 time    0m0.000s
 ```

-Now we can see that the top left corner of the glider started at position (0,0)
+We now see that the top left corner of the glider started at position (0, 0)
-in Generation 0, and ended at position (100,100) in Generation 400.
+in Generation 0, and ended at position (100, 100) in Generation 400.
 It seems
-that the pattern *moved* across our internal grid data structure.
+that the pattern *moved* across the internal grid data structure.
 Now the
 name "glider" makes sense!

 ## Tips and Tricks <a name = "tips-and-tricks"></a>